Metronidazole Vaginal GelPronunciation

 1. Filling the applicator

-- Gently squeeze the tube from the bottom to fill applicator.
+• Slowly squeeze gel out of tube and into applicator.
 Plunger will stop when the applicator is full.
 (See Figure 3)

 2. Inserting the applicator